jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 ## Installation

-There are three ways to install ClaudeComputerCommander-Unlocked.
+There are several ways to install ClaudeComputerCommander-Unlocked.
 All methods will:
 - Download the necessary code
 - Install required dependencies
 - Configure Claude Desktop to use the commander